top of page

 3. No Shell Bits, No Mess

 A clean shuck leaves no grit or shell fragments behind.
 The oyster sits neatly in its deep shell, glistening with natural liquor.
 The tray or plate should look tidy—not like it just survived a shellstorm.
+Presentation matters!
+A good shucker takes pride in serving oysters that look as good as they taste.

 4. Confident, Quiet Technique